manekinekko/angular-search-experience/README.md

 > nvm use
 ```

 Now that you are using Node.js `v6.11.5`, you are ready to run (ie. emulate) the `search` Cloud Function locally.
-For that, run `yarn start:backend`.
+For that, run `yarn start:backend:firebase`.
 This command will do two things:

 1.  change directory to the `/functions` folder (found at the root of the project).
 This folder contains all the backend code.
 1. Then it will serve the `search` Cloud Function locally on `http://localhost:5000/angular-search-experience/us-central1/search`

 > Important: Please note that the `search` function implements only the `POST` and `DELETE` HTTP methods, allowing you to add and delete an entity, so you will need an HTTP client, such as `cURL` or `Postman`, to be able to request the Cloud Function.

-We've decided to secure the Cloud Function (this is a good practice).
-So, in order to request the local `search` Cloud Function, you'll have to append an `Authorization` header to your requests.
-Here is the required header `Authorization: SearchToken this-is-a-fake-token`.
-See an example of cURL command below.

 ### the front-end application